 Accepting New Patients!

-Headaches, Stress, Eye Pain, Trigeminal Neuralgia, TMJ, Neck Pain, Whiplash, Shoulder Pain, Frozen Shoulder Syndrome, Arm Pain, Carpal Tunnel Pain, Numbing, Tingling, Muscle Spasms, Muscle Aches and Pain, Fibromyalgia, Stiff Joints, Arthritic Pain, Upper Back Pain, Mid Back Pain, Low Back Pain,Scoliosis, Leg Pain, Sciatica, Knee Pain, Foot Pain.
-Healthy Brain and Nerve Function, Restless Leg, Sleep Disorders, Posture, Allergies.
-Also Treating Motor Vehicle Accident PIP, Personal and Sport Related Injuries.
+Vertebral Subluxations can cause Head Aches, Sinus Problems, Trigeminal Neuralgia, TMJ, Vertgo, Neck Pain, Whiplash, Shoulder Pain, Frozen Shoulder, Arm Pain, Carpal Tunnel Pain, Numbing and Tingling, Hand Pain, Fibromyalgia, Stiff Joints, Arthritic Pain, Upper Back Pain, Mid Back Pain, Low Back Pain,Scoliosis, Hip Pain, Leg Pain, Sciatica, Knee Pain, Foot Pain, Allergies, Stress, Lack of Energy, Premenstrual Problems, Pre and Post Pregnancy Back Pain, Muscle and Joint Pain, Weight Problems, Digestive Problems and other health related problems....
+Also Treating Motor Vehicle Accident (PIP), Personal and Sport Related Injuries.

 HARRIS CHIROPRACTIC WELLNESS CENTRE, 1358 E. Bristol Rd, Burton, MI 48529

 What is Chiropractic?Chiropractic is a branch of the healing arts which is based upon the understanding that good health depends, in part, upon a normally functioning nervous system (especially the spine, and the nerves extending from the spine to all parts of the body).
 Discovered in 1895 in Davenport, Iowa, Chiropractic is the third largest and fastest growing natural health care profession in the world.